-For the past two years, I’ve displayed my sweet treats Christmas tree on the white console table in our dining area.
+For the past two years, I’ve displayed my sweet treats pink Christmas tree on the white console table in our dining area.
 Every year, I find more sugary ornaments to add to the tree.
 It’s kind of become a treasure hunt to see what I can find.
 This year’s tree has quite a few new ornaments.

 The tree is covered in macarons, cake, cupcakes, popsicles, lollipops, doughnuts, gingerbread houses, ice cream, candies, gum drops, pie, and other sweet treats.
 I even have a cotton candy machine ornament.
 And the topper is a giant sugar cookie snowflake.

 To keep things fresh, I try to change out the vignette every year.
 I added my fluffy yarn wreath to the art that hangs above the console table.
 After searching for my trusty fishing line for 30 minutes, I gave up and opted to take apart a yo-yo and use the string to hang the wreath.
 Owen, my 5 year old, won’t miss it.

 To create a slightly different look, I decided to stick with mostly shiny glass or plastic ornaments.